OWASP/www-project-developer-guide/contributing.md

 ### Contributing

-The Developer Guide needs to be updated for the modern security landscape, and OWASP is reviving this project to do just that.
+The Developer Guide has been updated for the modern security landscape, concentrating less on covering everything in one document and more on introducing a subject/project and then suggesting where more in-depth information can be found.
-The project has a team of leaders that will oversee the project and now we need as many members of the security community as possible to contribute.
+The project has a team of leaders that oversee the project and contributions from members of the security community are positively encouraged.

 All contributions and suggestions are certainly welcome, and we ask that you follow the [contributing code of conduct][conduct].